johandersson/.LOG-hog/README.md

 - Quick note-taking
 - Keeping a daily log or diary
 - If you already have a .LOG-file created by Notepad that you use every day, you can use it with .LOG-hog for easier and quicker editing, just start program hit CTRL+s!
 - Switch between .LOG-hog and Notepad works like a charm!
 Use Notepad or .LOG-hog or both based on mood.
+Just edit the file in Notepad and hit CTRL+R to reload in .LOG-hog!